 Needle Case – I just got this case for interchangeable needles and I am amazed by how much it holds!
 Not only do I use it for my needles, it houses my crochet hooks and most of my little notions too!

 500 Crochet Stitches: The Ultimate Crochet Stitch Bible – am pack with tons of crochet stitches to learn!
 I always turn to this when I’m looking for new textures or inspiration.
 There are pictures, charts, and short descriptions for each stitch.

 Positively Crochet: 50 Fashionable Projects and Inspirational Tips – This was my first ever crochet book.
-I bought it when I was just learning, but was tired of making scarves.
+I bought it when I was just learning but was tired of making scarves.
 Although I’m not crazy about the designs anymore, they’re nice and they really helped me branch out and learn new things.
-It’s also fun of pictures and big text so it’s easy to follow along with.
+It’s also full of pictures and big text so it’s easy to follow along with.